nseamans/parkactivityapp/README.md

 # parkactivityapp
-VUE and PHP application utilizing
+VUE and PHP application utilizing National Park Service API to search activities in parks by state.